 “Stats Perform’s successful renewal of the Data Standards accreditation demonstrates the importance of the requirements, and the value betting data providers see in them,” IBIA chief executive Khalid Ali said.
 “This is reflected in the outlook of the IBIA’s membership, which views the Data Standards protocols as an essential initiative and one which has a positive impact on the sports betting environment.”

-In order to qualify for accreditation, Stats Perform had to meet IBIA criteria regarding personnel vetting and training; data collation processes, and data integrity and reporting.
+In order to qualify for accreditation, Stats Perform had to meet IBIA criteria regarding personnel vetting and training; data collation processes; and data integrity and reporting.

 In addition to holding all data for at least three years, Stats Perform also had to make its source of data clear by marking whether it has been generated in-person at the venue, via television or via another method.

-All data has been collected by someone aged 18 and above, who have undergone background checks and identity verification.
+All data has been collected by someone aged 18 and above, who has undergone background checks and identity verification.
 The company was also obliged to carry out thorough risk assessments for all sporting events or competitions on which they collect data.

-Stats Perform is also the longest serving associate member of IBIA, and continues to provide services from its integrity division such as the provision of its Intelligence Insights and Alerts service, and the delivery of a pre-match risk assessment programme in football.
+Stats Perform is also the longest serving associate member of IBIA and continues to provide services from its integrity division such as the provision of its Intelligence Insights and Alerts service, and the delivery of a pre-match risk assessment programme in football.

 “Stats Perform has consistently been dedicated to having a positive influence and impact on the sport integrity ecosystem and its support of the Data Standards accreditation is a key component,” the supplier’s global head of integrity Jake Marsh added.

-“In addition to raising standards around data supply, we are proud to be working closely with the IBIA and its members on complimentary projects in intelligence and risk assessment to deepen our commitment to the betting industry and the protection of sport.”
+“In addition to raising standards around data supply, we are proud to be working closely with the IBIA and its members on complementary projects in intelligence and risk assessment to deepen our commitment to the betting industry and the protection of sport.”